Smithsoft/js-intro-workshop/index.md

 ## What is this?

 This is an introductory level workshop of the language of the web, JavaScript.
+It's based on workshop materials originally written by Muses JS (previously Nodegirls) and we are very thankful for their (opensourced) work.

 ## What is JavaScript?